 624 E. Alisal Street,

-The Alisal was built to serve the repidly growing East Side of Salinas in April of 1947.
+The Alisal Theatre was built by Fox West Coast Theatres to serve the repidly growing East Side of Salinas, opening on April 10, 1947.
 It was a first class theatre built for a neighborhood which never amounted to first-class status, grow though it did.
 The theatre’s life was relatively short.
-The theatres Downtown on Main Street (Crystal, Fox California, El Rey, and Vogue) outlasted the neighborhood Alisal by a substantial margin, though only the Fox California is currently useable—and used occasionally—today, and the Crystal was demolished this year.
+The theatres Downtown on Main Street (Crystal Theatre, Fox California Theatre, El Rey Theatre, and Vogue Theatre) outlasted the neighborhood Alisal Theatre by a substantial margin, though only the Fox California Theatre is currently useable—and used occasionally—today, and the Crystal Theatre was demolished in late-2003.

 Just login to your account and subscribe to this theater